Bigroads logo

 Spearfish Falls - access via Spearfish Canyon Scenic Byway (US-14A) in the Black Hills National Forest

-Thunderhead Underground Falls is another noteworthy waterfall of South Dakota, but it is located on private property.
+Thunderhead Underground Falls is another noteworthy waterfall in South Dakota, but it is located on private property.
 It was formerly open as a tourist attraction, but the property is closed to the public as of 2022.

 For a listing of all known waterfalls in South Dakota, visit the World Waterfall Database website.